8 Tips to Speed Up Your Joomla 3.x Website

 There are some notable suggestions for Joomla CDN service that you could use.

 Note: CDN is not for every website.
-If you have visitor in all over the world or multiple locations, then CDN is a must.
+If you have visitors in all over the world or multiple locations, then CDN is a must.
 However, if your visitor mainly come from one place or in your local area, you may not harness all of the CDN power.
 Therefore, please consider carefully before using one.

 7. Using Joomla page speed optimized extensions